ballerina-platform/openapi-connectors/openapi/azure.openai.chat/Module.md

 >**Note:** that they are in the form of remote operations.

-    Following is an example on creating a conversation with a OpenAI gpt-35-turbo model:
+    Following is an example of creating a conversation with an OpenAI gpt-35-turbo model:

     ```ballerina
     public function main() returns error? {